gmar1274/gmar1274.github.io/index.md

 ## About Me

-I am a first generation STEM graduate and professional JavaScript developer.
-I was born in Pomona, CA in 1993.
-I enjoy developing applications on all platforms, and love learning and implementing new technologies.
-When I'm not coding, I'm reading math texts and journals (yes really ... :nerd_face: ).
+Welcome to my personal website!
+My name is Gabriel, and I am first in my family to graduate with a STEM degree.
+I am a professional JavaScript developer.
+I was born in Pomona, CA in 1993, taught myself how to code in high school, and been developing applications on all platforms ever since.
+When I am not coding, I am reading math textbooks (yes really ... :nerd_face: ) and researching new platforms and technologies.
 I am currently open to discovering new opportunities that would marry my two passions for coding and Information Technology.

 As a former baseball player, I understand the value and importance of teamwork.
 That is why I value a healthy team environment as my number one criterion above all else.

-Outside of work, I enjoy going out and listening to live music, exploring the city for new cuisines, discovering new breweries, and just recently got into fitness (running and hiking) to balance out the former.
+Outside of work, (and outside of coding for fun) I enjoy going out and listening to live music, exploring the city for new cuisines, discovering new breweries, and just recently got into fitness (running and hiking) to balance out the former.

 ## Education